krasimir/react-and-css/README.md

 ### Scoping

-If you check some of [examples](https://github.com/krasimir/react-cssx/tree/master/example) in a browser you'll see that the created styles are scoped to a specific element.
+If you check some of the [examples](https://github.com/krasimir/react-cssx/tree/master/example) in a browser you'll see that the created styles are scoped to a specific element.
 For example:

 ```jsx
 class Component extends React.Component {